ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 **-dot-*:** visualize above dependency dependency. (dot)

 For those large software, generating a visualizable PDG is not easy.
-The Graphviz toolchain often fails to generate a .dot file for a program with more than 1000 lines of C code.
-Usually we don't need such a large .dot file but only do kinds of analyses on the PDG in memory.
+Graphviz often fails to generate the .dot file for a program with more than 1000 lines of C code.
+Fortunately, we rarely need such a large .dot file but only do kinds of analyses on the PDG, which is always in memory.

 ## Running tests
 We use catch2 to build the project.